ShE3py/I53-TP8/README.md

 ## Example

-’Tis but a remainder for meowself, as the LLVM backend is still a WIP.
+’Tis but a reminder for meowself, as the LLVM backend is still a WIP.

 ```
 FONCTION main()